-Seven Amazing Things That Happen to Your Body When You Drink Enough Water!
+7 Amazing Things That Happen to Your Body When You Drink Enough Water!

-Many of us don’t know the importance of drinking enough water, and for that, we suffer from many health problems that occur when we don’t consume more water every day!
+Many of us don’t know the importance of drinking enough water, and for that, we suffer from many health problems that occur when we barely drink enough water.

 Just like plants, our bodies need to be watered (in other words, hydrated) regularly in order to function properly; the human body needs a minimum of 8 cups of water every day.
-And let me prove it to you by telling you about the amazing things that happen to your body when you drink more water.
+And let me prove it to you by telling you about the benefits of drinking water.

-1. Water boosts your energy.
+1. Water boosts your energy

 Drinking water in the morning is like a booster to your brain, it makes it more alert and you’ll certainly feel fresh.
 Did I mention that water relieves fatigue too?
 Check out the next point, and you’ll know why.

+20 Ways to Reduce Hunger and Fill Your Appetite Throughout the Day

-2. Water flushes out toxins from your body.
+2. Water flushes out toxins from your body

 So why do you feel more energetic and fatigue-free when you drink water?
 Because water is a natural cleanser to your blood vessels and kidneys, which are responsible for your overall health.
 If you don’t flush out toxins, you’ll feel tired, de-motivated and even depressed.

+The amount of oxygen that gets to the brain can be affected by the lack of water.
+So wen you drink enought water, you're giving you brain more power and therefore your concentration, thinking and memory is better.

-3. Water helps you lose weight.
+3. Water helps you lose weight

 Did you know that sometimes your brain tells you that you’re hungry when you’re actually just thirsty?
 Drinking water regularly will make you feel full, and if you drink enough water before you eat, your appetite will shrink by time.

-4. Water will make your skin clear and radiant.
+4. Water will make your skin clear and radiant

 As I mentioned before, water flushes toxins out of your body.
 Toxins are also responsible for your acne, so a toxins-free body will suffer less from acne.
 Also a hydrated body will suffer less from wrinkled and tired-looking skin.

-5. Water will get rid of any joint pain.
+5. Water will get rid of any joint pain

 My trainer always tells me to drink enough water whenever I complain from any joints pain or sore muscles.
 Water lubricates joints, and makes your muscles more elastic.

-6. Water will give you a better digestion, and will get rid of constipation.
+6. Water will give you a better digestion, and will get rid of constipation

 People who drink enough water everyday are less likely to suffer from indigestion and constipation.
 Water keeps your bowel moving, and clean from any toxins.

-7. Water can help relieve headaches.
+7. Water can help relieve headaches

 When in pain, drink water, as water will make your blood flow normally in your body, and you’ll get rid of any headache.